AtoB Fleet Card Statement to Excel

 Prepare the workbook for QuickBooks, IFTA support, and accountant handoff

 Once the weekly files are clean, the next job is making the workbook usable outside Excel.
 Keep the downstream version simple: one row per transaction, stable headers, clear transaction dates, merchant names, gallons, amount, fuel-versus-non-fuel classification, and whichever driver or vehicle field the accountant actually uses for review.
-That structure gives you a usable base for reconciliation, audit support, and AtoB statement QuickBooks prep without turning the file into a custom database.
+That structure gives you a usable base for reconciliation, audit support, and QuickBooks prep from an AtoB statement, without turning the file into a custom database.

 For bookkeeping software, the goal is not to recreate every screen inside QuickBooks.
 The goal is to hand off a file with consistent headers, clean dates, and obvious transaction meaning so import prep or manual review is faster and less error-prone.
 If your next step is importing statement data into QuickBooks, do the normalization work first, because inconsistent merchant names or mixed fuel and non-fuel rows create more trouble during import than during conversion.